-Name : Zaida Alia Shaari Position : Head of Investor R
+Name : Zaida Alia Shaari

-n : Head of Investor Relations
+Position: Head of Investor Relations

-: petronaschemicals_ir@petronas.com
+Email: petronaschemicals_ir@petronas.com

 FORWARD-LOOKING STATEMENTS

 This report includes several forward-looking statements relating to future performance.
 These projections and forecasts are grounded in present assumptions and conditions, which are subject to change and therefore carry some uncertainty.
 Numerous factors might lead to actual outcomes that may vary from those expressed or implied in these forward-looking statements.